pczzz/MultiThreading-BP/README.md

 # MultiThreading-BP

 MultiThreading-BP is a C# script for BluePrism used to prevent code execution stop due to unforseen issues with the target automated application, e.g. error popup.
-By running a second thread, we can "control" the application behavior and if necesarry, force quit it.
+By running a second thread, we can prevent the main thread to stop the execution by force quiting the application.
 # Usage

 The whole script exists one file: